cltk/cltk/docs/greek.rst

 Alphabet
 ========

-The Greek vowels and consonants in upper and lower case are placed in `cltk/corpus/greek/alphabet.py <https://github.com/cltk/cltk/blob/master/cltk/corpus/greek/alphabet.py>`_.
+The Greek vowels, consonants in upper and lower case, greek numerals and accents are placed in `cltk/corpus/greek/alphabet.py <https://github.com/cltk/cltk/blob/master/cltk/corpus/greek/alphabet.py>`_.

 Greek vowels can occur without any breathing or accent, have rough or smooth breathing, different accents, diareses, macrons, breves and combinations thereof and Greek consonants have none of these features, except *ρ*, which can have rough or smooth breathing.